On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 "I didn't manage to find the ideal trajectories and the right set-up".

-Explains the Scuderia Ferrari driver at the end of the day of free practice, which he ended with the eighth best time lap and troubled by a software problem that stops him at the end of the pit lane, followed by a shove to the cameraman who captures his angry feelings.
+Explains the Scuderia Ferrari driver at the end of free practice day, which he ended with the eighth best time lap and troubled by a software problem that stopped him at the end of the pit lane, followed by a shove to the cameraman who captures his angry feelings.
 In short, Michael Schumacher did not understand anything but he will still have a morning to change his destiny.
 But why is Michael Schumacher so upset when he already has the title sewn on his cap?
-First, because he is a perfectionist and a pure agonist whose unique purpose - textual - is to beat his rivals.
-Secondly, because if Formula 1 has committed itself to explaining motorsport to the Chinese it is not for the pure love of sport: the business is huge, a paradise that will fetch the winner - and the sponsors - an incredible return of image.
-Examples include the case of Anthony Davidson, the BAR development driver who takes the stage every Friday, newly unstoppable for everyone and hunting for a seat.
+First, because he is a perfectionist and a pure agonist whose unique purpose is to beat his rivals.
+Secondly, because if Formula 1 has made a commitment to explain motorsport to the Chinese, it is not for the love of the sport: the business is huge, a paradise that will fetch the winner - and the sponsors - an incredible return of image.
+Examples include the case of Anthony Davidson, the BAR development driver who takes the stage every Friday, who is unstoppable for everyone and hungry for a seat.
 The secret?
 He is a great driver, of course, he has a fast car, obviously, but he just happens to drive a blue-tinted single-seater for the occasion with the logo of a well-sold brand of cigarettes in China.
-Advertising requirements impose that it be highlighted and its mechanics probably loaded fuel with the dropper and mounted an engine that would not have held other kilometers to enhance its performance.
+For advertising purposes, he has to show off and its mechanics probably loaded fuel with the dropper and mounted an engine that would not have held other kilometers to enhance its performance.
 However, the BAR's second-best time with Jenson Button confirms the performance of the car, while Takuma Satō breaks yet another engine and will lose ten places on the grid.
 The audience is lukewarm.
 It is explained to the Chinese that the event is important and that 150.000 tickets have already been sold.
 Michael Schumacher and Kimi Räikkönen have become the idols of the youngest fans, but trying to convince the people that the free practice and qualifying sessions are an unmissable show is a wasted effort.
 Scattered in groups, 13.500 people will be seated on the huge grandstands of the racetrack.
 Proportionally, it is as if 1.500 spectators arrived at Monza from Milan.
-The protagonists have more fun, like children on a discovery of a new little toy.
+The protagonists have more fun, like children discovering a new little toy.
 All drivers like turn 1, which seems like a motorway exit, except that a Formula 1 car faces it at 110 km/h.
-Fernando Alonso rates the final turn:
+Fernando Alonso prefers the last turn:

 "But the whole track is particular, specially designed to allow overtakes".